suresh/helio/README.md

 ## Running locally
   The application uses [Node.js][http://nodejs.org/] and [npm][https://www.npmjs.com/] so you will have to download and install them as part of the steps below.

-1. Copy the credentials from your `tradeoff-analytics-service` service in Bluemix to `app.js`, you can see the credentials using:
+1. Copy the credentials from your `tradeoff-analytics-standard-service` service in Bluemix to `app.js`, you can see the credentials using:

     ```sh
     $ cf env <application-name>